Individual and Group Trauma-informed Mental Health Support

 - Therapeutic Trauma Symptom Care (Individual and Group Therapy): Full Intake, Safety Assessment, Symptom Review, Psychoeducation, Strengths-based Counseling, Management Development and Application of Skills, Resiliency Planning

-- Termination and/or Continuity of Care: DC Center has mental health staff capacity to offer short-term counseling to address a waiting list of LGBTQ+ trauma survivors and acute crisis clients.
-Clients who are stabilized and actively practicing resiliency skills can be moved into one of our groups, or referred to continue individual or group therapy with a non-DCAVP therapist in the LGBTQ+ competent clinicians network.
+- Termination and/or Continuity of Care: DC LGBTQ+ Community Center has mental health staff capacity to offer short-term counseling to address a waiting list of LGBTQIA+ trauma survivors and acute crisis clients.
+Clients who are stabilized and actively practicing resiliency skills can be moved into one of our groups, or referred to continue individual or group therapy with a non-DCAVP therapist in the LGBTQIA+ competent clinicians network.

 - Not offered: Long-term Therapy, Couples Therapy, Psychiatric or Pain Medication Management